Introduction: The Search for Efficient Sequence Models

 7. Conclusion: The Future of Sequence Modeling

-- The efficiency of linear-time algorithms
+- The efficiency of parallelizable recurrence (building on SSMs)

 7.1 Current Limitations and Future Work